Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Performance Assessment

 To evaluate the average RSNR and the average SE under various transmit SNR $\gamma_\mathrm{tx}$, \figref{fig:TxSNR_AverageRSNR_TargetSE=4} and \figref{fig:TxSNR_AverageSE_TargetSE=4} present the average RSNR and \ac{SE} as a function of $\gamma_\mathrm{tx}$.
 From \figref{fig:TxSNR_AverageRSNR_TargetSE=4}, it is observed that the conventional method, \textit{LoS Concentration}, achieves the highest average RSNR for all \ac{SNR} values.
 This is because \textit{LoS Concentration} is the optimal solution of the average RSNR maximization \eqref{opt:average_SNR_dominant} as described in Section~\ref{subsec:average_SE}.
 On the other hand, \textit{OutMin} demonstrates the lowest \ac{RSNR} performance because this method considers only the outage minimization without accounting for the average \ac{RSNR}.
 Meanwhile, \textit{OutMin w/ Average SE} can improve the average \ac{RSNR} close to that of \textit{LoS Concentration}, while significantly reducing the outage probability, as shown in \figref{fig:TargetSE_OutProb}.

 When comparing Fig.~\ref{fig:TxSNR_AverageRSNR_TargetSE=4} and Fig.~\ref{fig:TxSNR_AverageSE_TargetSE=4}, \textit{LoS Concentration} outperforms \textit{OutMin w/ Average SE} in terms of the average \ac{RSNR} but underperforms in terms of the average SE.
 As described in Section~\ref{subsec:average_SE}, \textit{LoS Concentration} is designed to maximize the upper bound of the average SE, derived from Jensen's inequality in \eqref{eq:average_SE_Jensen}, which is equivalent to maximizing the average \ac{RSNR}.
-Due to the maximization of the upper bound instead of directly maximizing the average SE, \textit{LoS Concentration} is inferior to \textit{OutMin w/ Average SE} in the average \ac{SE} performance. \textit{OutMin w/ Average SE} can improve the average SE performance, even when the LoS path is blocked, by utilizing multiple paths.
-Consequently, designing multiple beams across multiple paths enables improving the \ac{SE} while reducing the outage probability owing to spatial diversity.
+Due to the maximization of the upper bound instead of directly maximizing the average SE, \textit{LoS Concentration} is inferior to \textit{OutMin w/ Average SE} in the average \ac{SE} performance. \textit{OutMin w/ Average SE} can improve the average \ac{SE} performance, even when the LoS path is blocked, by utilizing multiple paths.
+Consequently, designing multiple beams across multiple paths enables improving the \ac{SE} while reducing outage probability owing to spatial diversity.

-From these simulation results and theoretical analysis, the effectiveness of the proposed analog beam designs are validated in terms of achieving spatial diversity and beam gain under various target SE and SNR values.
+From these simulation results and theoretical analysis, the effectiveness of the proposed analog beamforming designs is validated in terms of achieving spatial diversity and beam gain under various target SE and SNR values.